basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 ## R Value and Read Failure Tolerance

-In addition to specifying the number of nodes to which data is written, you can also supply an R value (`r`) that applies to reads instead of writes.
-This value tells Riak how many nodes have to return a result on a given read for the read to be considered successful.
+Read requests to Riak are sent to all N nodes that are know to be currently responsible for the data.
+The R value (`r`) enables you to specify how many of those nodes have to return a result on a given read for the read to be considered successful.
 This allows Riak to provide read availability even when nodes are down or laggy.

-You can set this value anywhere from 1 to N; lower values mean faster response time but a higher likelihood of Riak not finding the object you're looking for, while higher values mean that Riak is more likely to find the object but takes longer to look.
+You can set R anywhere from 1 to N; lower values mean faster response time but a higher likelihood of Riak not finding the object you're looking for, while higher values mean that Riak is more likely to find the object but takes longer to look.

 As an example, let's create and activate a bucket type with `r` set to `1`.
 All reads performed on data in buckets with this type require a result from only one node.